ethereum/remix-ide/docs/testing_using_Chai_&_Mocha.md

 ## Write tests

 Create a js file in your project workspace.
 Better to create it inside `scripts` folder.
-Lets name it `sample.test.js`.
+Let's name it `sample.test.js`.

 Write your tests in the file.
 Here is a sample: